HubBox Module for Magento 2

 Password: YOUR_HUBBOX_COMPOSER_PASSWORD

-Step 4: Enable Module & Run Setup
+Enable the Module and Run Setup

-1. Enable the module within Magento:
+Enable the module within Magento:

 bin/magento module:enable HubBox_ClickAndCollect